Ekuufire/Gparatype-public/README.md

 ## Overview

 Gparatype interprets **whole-genome assembly FASTA** (nucleotide contigs or scaffolds) of *G. parasuis* against curated Howell capsule-locus references.
 Input must be **FASTA, not FASTQ**.
-The biological typing unit is a **serovar-associated genomic capsule architecture** — a computational interpretation of capsule-locus evidence — and is **not** automatically equivalent to phenotypic serovar identity.
+The biological typing unit is a **serovar-associated genomic capsule architecture**, a computational interpretation of capsule-locus evidence and is **not** automatically equivalent to phenotypic serovar identity.

 The default CLI engine is the **hybrid 0.2.1** research prototype.
 It integrates diagnostic-region evidence, capsule gene content, local architecture (order / neighborhood), competing-serovar context, and assembly completeness signals.
 Conservative result states prefer ambiguity (`AMBIGUOUS_ARCHITECTURE`, `ASSEMBLY_LIMITED`) over unsupported numbered calls.